CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.8 Domestic work place.txt

 #### INF.8.A4 Adequate home-work equipment [Home automation]

-The home office SHOULD be separated from the private areas of the home by a suitable layout.
+The home workplace SHOULD be separated from the private areas of the home by a suitable layout.

 The home workplace SHOULD have a suitable device that meets the ergonomic requirements.